Observation of chiral edge transport in a rapidly-rotating quantum gas

-These observations demonstrate the distillation of individual chiral edge states in a rapidly-rotating ultracold gas, revealing their speed, structure, band gap, and dependence upon wall sharpness.
-A natural immediate direction concerns their robustness against disorder.
+These observations demonstrate the realization of chiral edge modes in a rapidly-rotating ultracold gas, revealing their speed, structure, band gap, dependence upon wall sharpness, and robustness against disorder.
+A natural immediate direction concerns the influence of disorder lengthscale and dynamics.
 Furthermore, this approach provides a natural platform to address the role of interactions.
 A particular advantage of using rotating gases is that the interactions between atoms are decoupled from the induced gauge potential, in contrast to other methods for which the effective magnetic field appears within a dressed-atom picture~\cite{Bukov:2015}.
 In our bosonic system, one anticipates formation of a chiral Lieb-Liniger gas at the boundary~\cite{Lieb:1963b,Sinha:2005}.
 More broadly, edge modes naturally constitute one-dimensional channels with a speed either proportional to or independent of the confining force, in contrast to inertial frames in which forces yield acceleration.
 This may enable robust atomic waveguides, in analogy to electronic interferometers formed by quantum Hall edge states~\cite{Ji:2003,Zhang:2009b}.

-During the completion of this manuscript, we became aware of a related work realizing edge states in a Floquet lattice system~\cite{Braun:2023}.
+During the completion of this manuscript, we became aware of a related work realizing edge modes in a Floquet lattice system~\cite{Braun:2023}.

 \paragraph{Imaging setup} Images of the cloud density are broadened by both optical diffraction, and by atomic diffusion during the imaging pulse.
 This was previously calibrated in~\cite{Fletcher:2019}, and the effective broadening of a point source by our system is captured via convolution by a Gaussian function with a $e^{-1/2}$-radius of $670~$nm.
 For comparison, this performance is sufficient to observe vortices {in situ} with a contrast of $\sim 60\%$~\cite{Fletcher:2019}.
 These have a characteristic size set by the healing length, which is $\sim 300~$nm in our system.
 This is smaller than the spatial extent of edge modes, set by the rotational analogue of the magnetic length, ${\lb=\sqrt{\hbar/(m\omc)}=1.6~\mu}$m.